rgaiacs/epub_tutorial/README.rst

 About this repository
 =====================

-Each folder in this repository is the files that form one epub book.
+Each folder in this repository contain the files that form one epub book.
 To get the epub file for any one of the folders you must do

+    $ make folder_name.epub

+if you have GNU Make installed.
+Otherwise, you must do

+    $ cd folder_name
-    $ zip -X0D folder_name.epub folder_name/mimetype && zip -Xur9D
+    $ zip -X0D ../folder_name.epub mimetype
-folder_name.epub folder_name/*
+    $ zip -Xur0D ../folder_name.epub *

 Readers support
 ===============